 But, in the short term, of course you've got to reflect the current reality.
-A French art school hit the headlines recently for digitally manipulating an image of white students (The Local) to make it appear as if the school had more diversity than it really did.
+A French art school hit the headlines a few years ago for digitally manipulating an image of white students (The Local) to make it appear as if the school had more diversity than it really did.
 Don’t ever do that!

 Keep in mind, though, that you may have other chances to include diversity in your presentations.
 Even if your company isn't diverse, your customer base certainly is.
 So maybe you can include quotes and images from your customers, or alternatively you can use diverse stock imagery to balance out the employee shots.

 3. How to Make Your Presentation Accessible to Everyone

 A key part of being inclusive is ensuring that everyone can view your presentation easily.
 In this section, we’ll go through three accessibility tips for PowerPoint presentations.

 1. Visual Clarity

 PowerPoint has some specific accessibility features, which we’ll look at in a minute, but first, there are some basic things you can do to help people with visual impairment.

 For a start, design your slides with large text in a simple, clear, easily legible font like Arial or Verdana.
 Don’t be tempted to clutter up your slides with masses of text—instead, move the details to your notes or attach them in an appendix.